-Wild Turkey 101
+Wild Turkey 81

 FREQUENTLY ASKED QUESTIONS

-The distillers or a local representative will be present at the tables all night and will be on-hand to answer questions and discuss their spirits with guests.|
+The distillers or a local representative will be present at tasting tables and on-hand to answer questions and discuss their spirits.

-|No, you cannot purchase liquor to take home with you that night, but you can place orders onsite through Brown Derby Wine Center for any of the whiskeys featured at Whiskey Fest.|
+|No, you cannot purchase liquor to take home with you that night, but you can place orders onsite through Brown Derby Wine Center.|

 Yes, University Plaza Hotel will be providing an array of gourmet hors d'oeuvres and appetizers designed to be paired with an assortment of whiskeys.